Masmiseim36/nxpSDK/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

 No special settings are required.

 #### Note! ####
-1. This case does not support flash targets because of SDMA3 burst DMA not supporting for accessing flexspi.
+1. This case does not support ddr and flash target.
-2. This case does not support ddr target because of the mass of the music data decoded by A core will be placed in DDR.

 Prepare the Demo
 ================